Milo Ventimiglia: Heroes; film and production work

 In between television work, Ventimiglia had supporting roles in the horror films Cursed (2005), directed by Wes Craven, and Stay Alive (2006), as well as starring roles in the short film Intelligence and the full-length feature Dirty Deeds (2005).
 The same year, he was cast as Robert "Rocky Jr." Balboa, the son of Rocky Balboa, in the sixth Rocky installment Rocky Balboa which was released in December 2006.

 He starred as Peter Petrelli in the NBC series Heroes, a show about "ordinary" people discovering they have superpowers, and portrayed the character until the series' conclusion in 2010.
 Ventimiglia also produced and developed a mini web-series called It's a Mall World as part of a marketing campaign for American Eagle Outfitters in 2007.
-In mid-2007 he starred as the love interest of pop/R&B singer Fergie in the music video for "Big Girls Don't Cry".
+In mid-2007, he starred as the love interest of pop/R&B singer Fergie in the music video for "Big Girls Don't Cry".
 In 2008, he starred as a medical student in the horror film Pathology.
 The film co-starred Charmed actress Alyssa Milano and was directed by Marc Schölermann for MGM.

-In 2005, Divide Pictures created the DSC, or Divide Social Club, an online and global social network for like-minded people co-founded by Ventimiglia with his best friends Russ Cundiff and Dino DeMilio, a radio producer for The Tom Leykis Show.
-Ventimiglia, Cundiff, and Divide Pictures partnered with Top Cow to produce the comic series REST which will be a monthly limited series.
-The comic is about John Barrett, a white-collar New Yorker whose life changes when he becomes addicted to a drug that prevents him from falling asleep.
-Divide also has a comic book called Berserker written by Rick Loverd.
+DiVide Pictures

+In 2004, Milo Ventimiglia co-founded DiVide Pictures with producer Russ Cundiff.
+The American production company develops scripted and unscripted content across film, television, and digital platforms.
+As of 2024, the company has been involved in the development of over 30 projects for various networks and studios.
+DiVide Pictures is under an exclusive television development deal with 20th Television, a division of Disney Television Studios.
+In 2023, it produced The Company You Keep for ABC, in which Ventimiglia starred and served as an executive producer.
+The company’s film credits include Tell and Static.
+DiVide has also produced branded content in collaboration with companies such as eBay, Cadillac, and GQ.